 Vehicles over 3.5t

 For motorhomes weighing more than 3.5t, a toll is payable.
 The rates depend on the number of axles and the emission standard.
 The payment is made via a “Go-Box” – which can be obtained at one of 180 stations in Austria and the border area and costs €5.
-The device is placed behind the windscreen.
+We recommend buying the toll box from Maut1 instead.
+They even ship it directly to you, and you can drive to more countries than Austria (Italy, France, Spain and more).
+Both devices should be placed behind the windscreen.
 Depending on the vehicle category, the cost varies between 20 and 33 cents per kilometre.

 Attention – pay close attention to the correct and complete registration of the Go Box, including its correct location in the vehicle.
 Mistakes are severely punished with fines of hundreds of euros.